rypeguero/rypeguero/README.md

 ## 🧠 Currently Studying
 - 📘 **Security+** (CompTIA)
 - 🌐 **Network+** (CompTIA)
-- 🧪 Building personal and class projects using Agile workflows
+- 🧪 Building personal and class projects using Agile workflows as well as Cybersecurity Projects

 ---